 Storage and Reheating

-To reheat, thaw first if frozen.
-Warm a piece in the microwave in 15-second increments, or place it on a parchment-lined baking sheet and warm in a 350 degrees F oven for 10 minutes or until heated through.
+To reheat, let the coffee cake thaw first.
+Warm it in the microwave in 15-second increments.
+You can also place a piece on a parchment-lined baking sheet and warm it in the oven at 350 degrees F for 10 minutes or until heated through.

 FAQ

-What are the ingredients for sourdough coffee cake?
+What are common mistakes when baking coffee cake?

 Conclusion

-Try it for your next brunch or weekend bake, and share how it turned out.
+Try it for your next slow morning or coffee break, and share how it turned out in the comments! how it turned out.
 If you served it with coffee or made it for family, I’d love to hear that too.

 Ingredients